-Stability analysis is a major research topic in control science.
-Among various stability criteria, Lyapunov analysis~\cite{lyapunov1992general} plays a key role in this field.
-In this framework, stability analysis is reformulated into the search for a Lyapunov function.
-This has been widely studied in the model-based or sampling-based setup, where the user is assumed to have direct access to the model or its high-fidelity simulator.
-Note that the system model or its simulator may not be available all the time, it is usually possible and much easier to measure a finite number of system responses offline.
-Therefore, stability analysis based on fixed measured data poses a new challenge and becomes desirable.
-Motivated by this need, this work studies the Lyapunov analysis based on a given finite set of measurements of system response.
-The proposed approach can learn a piece-wise affine (PWA) Lyapunov function on a compact set without access to the system model/simulator.
+Lyapunov analysis has been widely studied in model-based and data-driven setups, where the user is assumed to have direct access to the model or a high-fidelity simulator.
+While a system model or simulator may not always be available, it is usually possible and much simpler to measure a finite number of system responses offline.
+Therefore, stability analysis methods based on fixed measured data become desirable although often challenging.
+Motivated by this need, this work studies Lyapunov analysis based on a given finite set of measurements of the system response.
+The proposed approach can learn a piecewise affine (PWA) LF on a compact set without access to a system model or simulator.
 The contributions of this work are summarized as follows: \begin{itemize} \item We formulate and prove a Lyapunov inference theorem, which generalizes existing Lyapunov stability analysis methods.
-This generalization is used to expand a prior inner estimate of the region of attraction to a larger set. \item We specify our Lyapunov stability criterion for PWA Lyapunov function on a compact set, to make it verifiable locally on this compact set rather than at all points. \item We make the Lyapunov criterion robust to all the models that are consistent with the measured dataset.
-This criterion is defined on general bounded evaluation function spaces, and has a convex form for Lipschitz functions. \item We develop an algorithm to learn a Lyapunov function robust to all models that are consistent with the measured dataset.
-The proposed algorithm only needs to solve a convex second-order cone program, regardless of the underlying unknown dynamics (non-)linearity. \item We discuss numerical results properties of the proposed algorithm, mostly focusing on the improvement of its computational efficiency. \end{itemize}
+This generalization is used to expand a prior inner estimate of the region of attraction to a larger set. \item We specify our Lyapunov stability criterion for a PWA LF on a compact set, to make it verifiable locally on this compact set rather than at all points. \item We make the Lyapunov criterion robust to all models that are consistent with the measured dataset.
+This criterion is defined on general bounded evaluation function spaces, and has a convex form for Lipschitz functions. \item We develop an algorithm to learn a LF, robust to all models that are consistent with the measured dataset.
+The proposed algorithm only needs to solve a convex second-order cone program, regardless of the underlying unknown dynamics' (non-)linearity. \item We discuss numerical results and properties of the proposed algorithm, mostly focusing on the improvement of its computational efficiency. \end{itemize}